eobrain/funcgo/doc/reference.md

 	=> 333
 ```

-The second syntax uses `var` in a way similar to the `const`
-construct.
-It can use the grouped version of the syntax as shown
+Or it can use the grouped version of the syntax as shown
 above.

 ```go